Frequently asked questions for Astra Control Service

 Do I need to install CSI drivers on my cluster before adding it to Astra Control Service?

 No. When your cluster is added to Astra Control, the service will automatically install NetApp’s Trident Container Storage Interface (CSI) driver on the Kubernetes cluster.
-This CSI driver is used to provision persistent volumes for GKE clusters backed by NetApp Cloud Volumes Service for Google Cloud, and for AKS clusters backed by Azure NetApp Files.
+This CSI driver is used to provision persistent volumes for clusters backed by your cloud provider.

 I need to add worker nodes to my cluster after adding to Astra Control Service.
 What should I do?